xbmc/repo-scripts/script.tv.show.next.aired/README.txt

     RunScript(script.tv.show.next.aired,tvshowtitle=The TVShowTitle Show Name)

-The first tells the script to run in the background and provide next aired info for the focussed listitem.
+The first tells the script to run in the background and provide next aired info for the focussed listitem (it exits when "Window.IsVisible(10025)" is no longer true).
 The second should be run once for every show-name change.

-The infolabels listed above are available, using this format:

-Window(Home).Property(NextAired.*)

-Use !IsEmpty(Window(Home).Property(NextAired.NextDate)) as a visible condition!
+Both provide info back to the skin via Window(Home).Property(NextAired.FOO) values (see above for a list of all the FOO values that are set).

+You can use !IsEmpty(Window(Home).Property(NextAired.NextDate)) as a visibility condition -- if that is empty, then no other NextAired data will be around for the current show.

 example code:
 <control type="group">